giantswarm/coredns-warnlist-plugin/README.md

 ## Compilation

-This plugin must be compiled with `coredns` -- it cannot be added to an existing `coredns` binary or Docker image.
+This plugin is compiled using a Go wrapper architecture.
+Instead of modifying the upstream CoreDNS source code and patching `plugin.cfg`, we import CoreDNS and the `warnlist` plugin in our own `main.go`.

-A simple way to consume this plugin is by adding the following to [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg) and recompiling it as [detailed on coredns.io](https://coredns.io/2017/07/25/compile-time-enabling-or-disabling-plugins/#build-with-compile-time-configuration-file).
+An alternative way to consume this plugin is by adding it to [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg) and recompiling coredns.
+This was previously the only and default method.

 ~~~
 ...